VivaceVivo/UTHSC-WPCAS/README.md

 Some tweaks to your CAS server configuration may be necessary to take advantage of all of the CAS features.
 So, while most of the settings can be changed in the admin panel, it's not necessarily an out-of-the-box plugin.

-Warning: UTHSC-WPCAS overrides WordPress authentication so you will not be able to log in normally once it is activated.
+Warning: WP-SSO overrides WordPress authentication so you will not be able to log in normally once it is activated.
 Make sure to keep a separate session open during configuration and testing so you can de-activate the plugin when necessary.

 1. Upload `uthsc-wpcas` to the `/wp-content/plugins/` directory